 Seniors with severe cavities or gum disease may end up with no other choice except for tooth extraction.
 This dental care technique becomes progressively complicated as patients get more established, with comorbidities and prescription side effects impacting.
 Senior patients may also take more time to recover and encounter more pain and uneasiness after tooth removal.

 A dentist will thoroughly review the elderly patients’ present health, including comorbidities and any drugs they are taking, and examines appropriate aftercare before removing natural teeth.

 Seniors may want to get dentures to replace their missing teeth.
 Complete dentures are accessible for those who have no teeth left and partial dentures for patients with some remaining natural teeth.
 Go to https://cpdental.com.au/south-brisbane-dentures to read about the procedure.

 Even though dentures are a unique solution for elderly patients who have missing teeth, they will not suit flawlessly forever without the correct adjustments.
 As individuals age, their weight changes, influencing the construction of their mouths and gums.
 A regular visit to a dentist will help check the condition of your oral health and even the condition of your dentures.

 Some seniors who have healthy gums are good candidates for dental implant surgery.
 This technique uses a metal post to insert in the jawbone.
-Make an appointment with your dentist to know the appropriate restorative treatment for you.
+Make an appointment with your dentist or visit TheSmileCircle.com.au to know the appropriate restorative treatment for you.